Date of Chartering Oct 06, 2004

 Diocese of Phoenix Bishop Thomas J. Olmsted

-President Scott Fleckenstein
+President Nicole Fleckenstein

 Chapter Chaplain Father Bud Pelletier

 Following the ceremonies, a festive dinner and reception were held for members and guests at the dining room of the Diocesan Center.
-In his remarks, Bishop Olmstead challenged Legates to make the first year of their service in Legatus a very Eucharistic time, a very prayerful time; to be evangelistic, sharing the Good News rooted in the Lord Jesus; and to be “more willing to stand up against and to confront wrong in our own lives and in the culture.”
+In his remarks, Bishop Olmsted challenged Legates to make the first year of their service in Legatus a very Eucharistic time, a very prayerful time; to be evangelistic, sharing the Good News rooted in the Lord Jesus; and to be “more willing to stand up against and to confront wrong in our own lives and in the culture.”

-On hand for the occasion was Legatus founder Tom Monaghan, and following remarks by Bishop Olmstead, he addressed the group.
+On hand for the occasion was Legatus founder Tom Monaghan, and following remarks by Bishop Olmsted, he addressed the group.
 The Phoenix Chapter moved briskly from formation to chartering, achieving charter status after only three organizational meetings.
 Founding Charter Officers included Frank Nageotte, president; Anthony Ehmann, vice president; Michael Malone, membership chair; Alan Sears, program chair; and Robert Mulhern, treasurer.

 A Legatus forum is a confidential group of 8-12 individuals meeting monthly to discuss matters of family, business, spiritual and personal interest.
 Forums deepen the Legatus experience.
 They provide a trustworthy Catholic resource for advice on business and personal issues from a Catholic faith perspective as well as prayerful concern for each other.